jaydenseric/graphql-react/readme.md

 #### LoadingCacheValue instance property abortController

 Aborts this loading and skips setting the loading result as the [cache value](#type-cachevalue).
-Has no affect after loading ends.
+Has no effect after loading ends.

 **Type:** AbortController